zc-zhang/zc-zhang.github.io/README.md

 Guilin 541004, China

+### Visiting Student
+ The Institute of Environmental Science and Technology
+Department of Informatics Systems
+The University of Kitakyushu
+Fukuoka 808-0135, Japan

 ### Curriculum Vitae
 Z.C.
 Zhang was born in Jiangsu, China, in 1994.
 He is currently a master student with the School of Mathematics and Computing Science, Guilin University of Electronic Technology,